A data-driven framework for sparsity-enhanced surrogates with arbitrary mutually dependent randomness: Methods

 where $\left\{\bm z_Q^{(k)}\right\}_{k=1}^{N_Q}$ and $\left\{w_k\right\}_{k=1}^{N_Q}$ represent the quadrature points and weights constructed to yield an exact integration with probability measure of $\bm z$ for polynomials of degree $\vert \ba\vert + \vert \bm\beta\vert$ or less.

-\textbf{Algorithm 1} and \textbf{Algorithm 2} summarize the procedure of orthonormal basis construction when $\rho(\bx)$ is implicitly represented by a sampling set $S$ and known explicitly, respectively.
-We remark that here is no unique system of orthogonal polynomial basis functions for both scenarios if $d > 1$; different orderings of $\ba$ lead to different orthogonal basis \cite{dunkl_xu_2014}.
-On the other hand, the constructed orthonormal basis is unique up to unitary transformations as the we prove now.
+Algorithms \ref{alg:orth_discrete} and \ref{alg:orth_density} summarize the procedure of orthonormal basis construction when $\rho(\bx)$ is implicitly represented by a sample set $S$ and known explicitly, respectively.
+There is no unique system of orthogonal polynomial basis functions for both scenarios if $d > 1$; different orderings of $\ba$ lead to different orthogonal basis \cite{dunkl_xu_2014}.
+On the other hand, the constructed orthonormal basis is unique up to unitary transformations as we prove in Theorem \ref{thm:orth_basis}.